Thursday, May 30, 2024

 appraise with expertise the fine-print drama

-vivid in the parchments of elderberry,
+vivid in parchments of elderberry,

 rowan and spruce.